Gorilli09/ABE/README.md

 # ABE
-ABE is a software-based multi-platform emulator.
+ABE is a multi-platform emulator.

 ## Features
 * Save states